-We can't believe it's been four whole decades since Louise Brown, the world’s first IVF baby, was born in Bristol, England.
+We can’t believe it’s been four whole decades since Louise Brown, the world’s first IVF baby, was born in Bristol, England.
 But Brown, who paved the way for countless infertile couples to have babies, does indeed turn 40 on July 25, 2018.
-As she prepares to celebrate her birthday this summer, it's worth taking a look back at how far we've come since her historic birth.
+To mark the milestone, Brown posted a special message to her late mother on Twitter, writing, “My mum, Lesley Brown, who deserves all the praise for being the first woman to have IVF.”
+As Louise celebrates her special day — and her beloved mother — it’s worth taking a look back at how far we’ve come since the historic birth.

 In vitro fertilization (IVF) is the process of extracting eggs, retrieving a sperm sample, and then manually combining an egg and sperm in a laboratory dish.
 The practice is common and (for the most part) widely accepted today, so it’s hard to recall how controversial it once was.
 IVF pioneers Patrick Steptoe and Robert Edwards knew it best: The two brilliant scientists were once regarded as outcasts even among their peers.
 Scientists, politicians, and the public criticized the idea for being strange and even an insult to nature.
 But then, the adorable Louise Brown was born in 1978 — and some people began to call her birth a miracle.

 “There aren’t many people that can say they were world famous within hours of being born,” Louise Brown wrote in her autobiography, Louise Brown: My Life As The World’s First Test-Tube Baby (Amazon, $28.56).

 But that fame came with a price.
 Brown later revealed in a 2015 interview with The Telegraph that her parents, John and Lesley Brown, were bombarded with hate mail — some of which was splattered in blood — in the months following her birth.
 They had tried for nine years to conceive naturally before they were treated by the IVF doctors, only to come home later to hate.